lake-wg/grease/draft-ietf-lake-edhoc-grease.md

 ## Variability in other extension points

-If the selected method is unsupported by the peer, EDHOC does not conclude successfully.
+If the selected method is unsupported by the Responder, EDHOC does not conclude successfully.
 While values could be reserved for these for use as GREASE, these failed attempts would not be verified between the EDHOC participants